meuleman/epilogos/README.md

 ## Prerequisites

 To compute epilogos, you must have the external programs `bgzip` and `starch` installed.
 The first tool is part of the [htslib](https://github.com/samtools/htslib) kit, while the latter application is part of [BEDOPS](https://github.com/bedops/bedops).
-Both binaries should be available via your `PATH` environment variable.
+Both binaries should be accessible by way of your `PATH` environment variable.

 ## Running epilogos